 - Place the cast iron skillet directly on the grill grates and close the lid to your smoker.

 - After 1 hour, open the lid and toss the haricot verts to ensure even smoking.
-Close the lid and continue smoking for an additional 30 minutes to an hour, or until the green beans are cooked to your preferred doneness.
+Close the lid and continue smoking for an additional 30 minutes, or until the green beans are cooked to your preferred doneness.

 Notes